What is a Colonoscopy?

 An empty stomach allows for the best examination, so specific instructions will be provided to you prior to your visit.
-Your doctor will also prescribe a bowel prep kit, which is very important in the success of the procedure.
+Our colonoscopy doctors will also prescribe a bowel prep kit, which is very important in the success of the procedure.

 Please be sure to follow the instructions provided!
 These helpful hints may be included to help you prep for your colonoscopy:

 - Stick to a clear liquid diet the day before your procedure.

 - Drink the cleansing solution.
 (Note: Some physicians may recommend different prep solutions.)

 - Stay hydrated during bowel prep with clear liquids, like water, apple or white grape juice, black coffee, tea, clear broths, etc.